RNH-Ts/hr-attrition-analysis/README.md

 ## Business Problem
 Employee attrition represents a significant cost and organizational challenge.
-The objective of this project is to understand **why employees leave**, **which factors are most strongly associated with attrition**, and **how data-driven insights can support targeted retention strategies**.
+The objective of this project is to understand why employees leave, which factors are most strongly associated with attrition, and how data-driven insights can support targeted retention strategies.

 ---